 7th Stage: Withdrawal

-Meth withdrawal can be a slow process and ongoing for up to 90 days before a person even begins to recognize their symptoms.
+Meth withdrawal can be a slow and ongoing process for up to 90 days before a person begins recognizing their symptoms.
 Withdrawal is linked to symptoms like depression, lack of energy, and lack of pleasure.
-Cravings are also common during this time, leading many people to continue to make meth.
-The vast majority (95%) of all participants experienced cravings for up to seven weeks, so most people can expect their desires will calm down in the first or second month after stopping meth use.
+Cravings are also common, leading many people to continue to make meth.
+The vast majority (95%) of participants experienced cravings for up to seven weeks, so most people expect their desires to calm down in the first or second month after stopping meth use.

 The half-life of methamphetamine is an average of 10 hours.
 This means it takes about 10 hours for half of the ingested dose to be metabolized and eliminated from the bloodstream.

 How long does meth stay in urine?
 If you use meth regularly, some of it may remain circulating in your system, waiting until you release it as urine.
 You may need to wait up to about a week after using meth to get a negative urine test, though the exact amount of time this takes can vary.

 When taken orally, concentrations of methamphetamine peak in the bloodstream between 2.6 and 3.6 hours, and the amphetamine metabolite peaks at 12 hours.
 However, if meth is taken intravenously, the elimination half-life is slightly longer at about 12.2 hours.